tizianogallo/classification-exploration/KNN/README.md

 | AUC | - | 0.54 |

 ## What we found
 KNN really struggled with this dataset.
-Without scaling it predicted only the majority class (No attrition), giving F1=0.
+Without scaling, it predicted only the majority class (No attrition), giving F1=0.
 After adding StandardScaler and tuning k with GridSearchCV, the best result was k=1 with F1=0.22 and AUC=0.54 — barely better than random guessing.

 The core issues are:
 - **Class imbalance** (84% No vs 16% Yes) — KNN has no built-in way to handle this